ruaidusmani/Emotional-Recognition-of-Students-in-Online-Classrooms/README.md

 - **shuffle_plots.py**: Similar to `generate_plots.py`, but focuses on shuffling images and analyzing RGB pixel distributions to better understand the dataset's diversity.

+- **generate_sets.py**: Generates training, validation, and testing sets for CNN training using preprocessed and augmented data.

+- **training.py**: Trains convolutional neural network models for emotion recognition using preprocessed datasets.

 - **requirements.txt**: Lists all the necessary Python libraries required to run the scripts effectively.

 ## Dependencies